Struggling to prevent melting American buttercream in hot weather?

 Add 2 Tbsp cornstarch to every 3 cups of icing to help absorb moisture.
 This stiffens your buttercream a little more.

-I got this tip from Craftsy, I haven’t tried it yet myself, but have seen it suggested in cake decorating groups several times.
-Craftsy is a great resource for baking and cake decorating.
+I got this tip from Blueprint (formerly Craftsy), I haven’t tried it yet myself, but have seen it suggested in cake decorating groups several times.
+Blueprint is a great resource for baking and cake decorating.
 They have free and paid baking and cake decorating tutorials.
 You can also order materials from them.

-MONEY SAVING TIP: After you’re done reading and sharing this post 😉, head over to the Crafty site.
+MONEY SAVING TIP: After you’re done reading and sharing this post ?, head over to the Blueprint site.
 They always have clearance items on cake and baking supplies!
 Don’t miss out, baking and cake decorating can get expensive.

 NOT NECESSARILY OBVIOUS SOLUTIONS